-Inslee: Washington to lift COVID-19 restrictions by June 30, sooner if vaccination goal reached

-OLYMPIA — Washington is set to lift the state’s broad COVID-19 restrictions by June 30, and possibly sooner if enough people get vaccinated before then, Gov. Jay Inslee announced Thursday.
+Inslee Washington to lift COVID-19 restrictions by June 30 — and right now, mask rules eased for vaccinated people

+Gov. Jay Inslee’s announcements in a news conference Thursday marked by far the most dramatic easing of restrictions since the coronavirus pandemic roared into Washington last spring.

+Sitting down to his conference table in the Capitol, Inslee removed his face mask, a staple worn at public appearances since end of last June, and announced Washington will lift the state’s broad COVID-19 restrictions by June 30.

-That full reopening would come sooner if 70% or more of state residents over the age of 16 have gotten at least their first shot before then.
-Currently, 57% of Washingtonians 16 and up have gotten at least one shot.
+A full reopening would come sooner if 70% or more of state residents over the age of 16 have gotten at least their first shot before then, said the governor.
+Currently, 57% of Washingtonians 16 and up have gotten at least one shot, according to Inslee’s office.

+“We know that vaccines are fundamental to this next chapter of this journey, so we don’t have to rely on social distancing and restrictions,” said the governor.

+“We are confident this can work, but we need everyone to pull on the rope here,” Inslee added.
+“We don’t want to see this pandemic coming back.”

 And starting immediately, the state will ease restrictions for groups of fully vaccinated people.

 For example, events like outdoor and indoor sports won’t have capacity limits for the number of attendees who have been vaccinated.
 Likewise, weddings and funerals will be allowed at full capacity if the attendees have all been vaccinated.

 In the meantime, starting Tuesday and until a full reopening date, all of Washington’s 39 counties will be in the third and least-restrictive phase of the governor’s current “Healthy Washington” plan.